Adam: A Method for Stochastic Optimization

 If consecutive gradient estimates disagree because of noise, the obvious move is to average them.
 Adam keeps a running average of the gradient, the first moment, and steps along the average rather than the raw sample:

-One detail is worth flagging, because it trips people who know the classical version.
-Textbook heavy-ball momentum keeps a velocity that accumulates: with a steady gradient builds a velocity ten times its size.
-Adam's instead uses the matched weights and , which sum to one, so a steady gradient drives to the gradient itself, not ten times it.
-It is the same averaging idea kept on the raw-gradient scale, which is what lets the step size downstream stay interpretable.
+This is not quite textbook momentum.
+Heavy-ball momentum keeps a velocity that accumulates: feed it a steady gradient of 1 with and it balances only once it has grown to ten times the gradient ().
+Adam's instead uses the matched weights and , which sum to one, so the same steady gradient drives to the gradient itself (), not ten times it.
+It keeps the same averaging idea on the raw-gradient scale, so the downstream step size stays interpretable.
 (And plain Adam evaluates the gradient at the current point, not at a look-ahead point.
 The look-ahead variant is Nesterov momentum, and the Adam version of that is a separate method called Nadam.)

-Averaging the direction is half of Adam.
-It calms the noise and damps the valley bouncing, but it does nothing about the deeper problem, which is that one global step size cannot be right for every parameter at once.
+Averaging the direction is the first of Adam's two fixes.
+It quiets the noise and damps the valley bouncing, but it does nothing about the deeper problem, which is that one global step size cannot be right for every parameter at once.

 Second fix: a learning rate per parameter

 Different parameters live on different slopes.
 A weight that always sees large gradients needs small steps or it will overshoot; a weight that sees small or rare gradients needs large steps or it will never move.
 A single forces one compromise on all of them.
-The fix is to give each parameter its own effective step, set from how large that parameter's gradients have actually been.
+Adam gives each parameter its own effective step, set from how large that parameter's gradients have actually been.

 The first method to do this well was AdaGrad.
 For each parameter it accumulates the sum of its squared gradients and divides the step by the square root of that sum: